 - The Dubai Land Department issues a title deed to the property buyer.

-Find you dream house for sale in the UAE today!
+Find your dream house for sale in the UAE today!
 Emirates.Estate has collected the best properties for sale in the United Arab Emirates!
-Our experts will help you find and buy your dream apartment in the UAE and arrange paperwork.
+Our experts will help you find and buy your dream apartment in the UAE and arrange the paperwork.
 Emirates.Estate makes buying an apartment in the UAE as safe and easy as possible.